The historic Dresden Cathedral appears to “breathe” with light for the 70th Annual Observance of the Bombing of Dresden in WWII.

 Mutual Destruction / Mutual Reconciliation

-On the day marking exactly 70 years since Dresden’s annihilation in an all-consuming firestorm, I interviewed the Bishop of Coventry in my hotel in Dresden.
-Coventry, England was bombed into ruins by the German Luftwaffe in 1940… 5 years later, in the closing days of the war, Dresden was incinerated by the Royal Air Force and the U.S. Air Force.
-Out of an enduring bond of mutual suffering and determined desire for peace and reconciliation, Dresden and Coventry are now “sister cities.”
+On the day marking 70 years since Dresden’s destruction, Williams interviews the Bishop of Coventry in his Dresden hotel.
+Coventry, England was bombed into ruins by the German Luftwaffe in 1940… five years later, in the closing days of the war, Dresden was incinerated by the Royal Air Force and the U.S. Air Force.
+Out of an enduring bond of mutual suffering and a determined desire for peace and reconciliation, Dresden and Coventry became “sister cities.”

 Today's Conflicts: The Annual Observance of the Bombing of Dresden has become a “cause célèbre” for neo-Nazis across Germany.
 Each year thousands of them come to Dresden to march in protest to what they disturbingly call the “Allied Holocaust,” as even larger groups of peace demonstrators take to the streets to protest Nazism and Fascism.
 And in recent years, Dresden has become a hot bed of conflict between anti-immigration protests and much larger demonstrations welcoming immigrants to Germany.